 But what tourist fashion are we going to face next season?
 Are we all going to be darn cool daddies, what items will we adept in our wardrobes?

 The hawaiian shirt has been the essential for every tourist fashion suitcase, on the runway there wans’t any difference.
 Brand like Balenciaga and Paul Smith showed solid design on the vacation staple where other brands updated it with logo’s and organza overlays.
 The Hawaiian shirts are best worn halfway unbuttoned and kept loose.

-For every sensible tourist a lightweight, waterproof and easy to pack windbreaker is an essentials.
+For every sensible tourist a lightweight, waterproof and easy to pack windbreaker is an essential, you wouldn’t leave the house in winter without on of your down jackets would you?
+No, of course not.
 At the Kenzo and Balenciaga show it looked like the jackets were stolen from throwback family photo’s, with blinding block colors.
 Other brands, like Hermès, offered ultra luxe versions and some offered jackets in khaki.
 On a vacation function always beats fashion, but don’t forget your windbreaker jacket.

 The traditional Hawaiian prints aren’t just for button downs, big flowers and palms made it on coats, pants and shorts.
 Shows from AMI and Alexander McQueen both featured head-to-for tropical prints, where 1 offers a looser hand drown graphic the other showed a bold Hawaiian work jacket with Bermuda shorts.
 Although a full graphic outfit can be the faint at heart, you’ll see this in stores soon.